EMC-prog/crypto/README.md

 - Easy encryption (Sadly, signs are not allowed due to the use that has on the encrypted message).
 - Free to use.
 - Easy-to-change encryption.
-- Almost online (Only an html file is needed).